Abhay Patil

-Abhay Kumar Patil commonly known as Abhay Patil (born 1969) is an Indian politician belonging to the Bharatiya Janata Party.
-He is the Member of Legislative Assembly representing Bharatiya Janata Party Belgaum Dakshin and was also the Member of Legislative Assembly of Bharatiya Janata Party from 2004 to 2008 where he represented Hire Bagewadi constituency and from 2009 to 2013 he represented Belagavi Dakshin.
+Abhay Kumar Patil, commonly known as Abhay Patil (born 1969), is an Indian politician belonging to the Bharatiya Janata Party (BJP).
+He is a Member of Legislative Assembly from Belgaum (Belagavi) Dakshin and was also the Member of Legislative Assembly from 2004 to 2008 where he represented Hire Bagewadi constituency, and from 2009 to 2013 he represented Belagavi Dakshin.

 Early life

 Born in a family of traditional landlords to Sri.
 (Late) Bharamagouda Patil and Smt.
-(Late) Malini Bharamagouda Patil in 1969 at Belagavi, Karnataka, India, Abhay Patil completed his elementary education in Government School No. 4 and Chintamanrao High School at Shahpur, Belagavi.
-He pursued technical education and qualified from Bharatesh Industrial Training Institute, Belagavi.
-He is married to Smt.
-Preeti and has two children, Anushk and Aryan.
-Having been initiated into Indian traditional family values and deeply inspired by his mother's devotion to religious faith, he grew up as an active student and youth leader, taking up numerous social activities and issues of public concern.
-The turning point in his life was the momentous Ram Mandir movement, where having been inspired by Sri L. K. Advani ji, he decided to choose a life of social activism and work.
-He was drawn into the fold of Rashtriya Swayamsevak Sangh, the largest voluntary movement of national reconstruction in the world, and completed the Initial Training Camp soon after.
+(Late) Malini Bharamagouda Patil in 1969 at Belagavi, Karnataka, Abhay completed his elementary education at a government school and Chintamanrao High School at Shahpur, Belagavi.
+He pursued technical education and qualified from Bharatesh Industrial Training Institute in Belagavi.
+He is married and has two children.
+In the Ram Mandir movement, inspired by L. K. Advani, he decided to pursue a life in social work.
+He was drawn into the Rashtriya Swayamsevak Sangh and completed the Initial Training Camp soon after joining.